-[] In syntax descriptions and routine definitions, brackets indicate items that are optional.
+[ ] In syntax descriptions and routine definitions, brackets indicate items that are optional.

-[] In syntax descriptions and routine definitions, braces enclose lists from which one item must be chosen.
+{ | } In syntax descriptions and routine definitions, braces enclose lists from which one item must be chosen.
 Vertical bars are used to separate items.

-. .
+. . .
 In syntax descriptions and routine definitions, a horizontal ellipsis indicates that the preceding item can be repeated one or more times.

-A vertical ellipsis indicates that a portion of an example that cat(1) Cross-references to the ULTRIX Reference Pages include the appropriate section number in parentheses.
+A vertical ellipsis indicates that a portion of an example that would normally be present is not shown.

+cat(1) Cross-references to the ULTRIX Reference Pages include the appropriate section number in parentheses.
 For example, a reference to cat(1) indicates that you can find the material on the cat command in Section 1 of the reference pages.